Creepinator45/Nemleria-Guide/Nemleria Guide.md

 ###### Dreaming Reality of Nemleria, Realized {emph}(1-3x)

-Realized's goal is to add Dreaming Nemleria to the extra deck.
-This saves you the trouble of using another one of your resources to get Nemleria there.
-Also, you can use the {Book of Moon} like effect but do not rely on it.
+Realized's goal is to add Dreaming Nemleria to the extra deck, bypassing her turn 1 summon restriction.
+The {Book of Moon} effect is also useful.

 {2coldiv}

-{cards}(Nemleria Louve)

-###### Nemleria Louve {emph}(1x)

-The traps are situational, and you will use both at one point or another.
-Louve can {emph}(special summon) a Nemleria monster you already have or do not have.
-You could also summon Realized if you need Nemleria in the ED.
-The main purpose is to access the book of moon effect on Realized.

-{2colend}

-{2col}

 {cards}(Nemleria Repeter)

 ###### Nemleria Repeter {emph}(1-2x)

-You would use this card over Louve when you need the extra deck banished.
+The traps are situational, and you will use both at one point or another.
  Repeter's {Dark Ruler No More} like effect can give you a massive advantage, and its {emph}(recycle) effect is good.

-{2coldiv}

-{cards}(Pot of Extravagance)

-###### Pot of Extravagance {emph}(1x)

-This card clears out the extra deck in exchange for a {emph}(draw 2).
+{cards}(Nemleria Louve)

 {2colend}

 {2col}

-{cards}(Pot of Prosperity)

-###### Pot of Prosperity {emph}(1x)
+###### Nemleria Louve {emph}(1x)

-This card clears out the extra deck to {emph}(excavate) 6 cards from the top of the deck and add 1.
+You can use this card over Repeter if don't have the extra deck or beast monsters to support repeter's negate.
+ Louve can {emph}(special summon) a Nemleria monster.
+Typically this will be Realized to either put Nemleria in the ED or to use as a book of moon.

 {2colend}

+{cards}(Pot of Extravagance; Pot of Prosperity)

+###### Pot of Extravagance and Pot of Prosperity {emph}(1x)

+Both extra deck banishing pots are auto-includes for nemleria decks, giving you draw power as well as helping to empty your extra deck.
+Play as many copies as you can.

 {tabsep}

 ## Extra Deck

-The extra does not matter all too much, but you should still run the extra deck on the off chance it comes in hand.
+The extra does not matter all too much and you probably won't be summoning anything from it until turn 3 or later.
+However you should still run the extra deck on the off chance it comes in handy.
+Also, some nemleria decks can choose to run a 12 card extra deck to try to turbo out Dreaming Nemleria easier, but it's not required.

 {3col}